IceHe/lib/cmd/l/lsof.md

 List files:

-- opened by a specific user
+- opened by a specified user
 - based on processes executing a command that begins with 'command_prefix'

 ```bash